 DRESS A GIRL AROUND THE WORLD DRESSES: We make dresses for a project led by Hope 4 Women International.
 This project aims to give every girl in 90 countries around the world at least one new dress.
 Instructions/pattern are at the link here:

 PILLOW CASES: We make pillow cases for Safe Passages, for Project Sanctuary, for Hospitality House, for children in foster care in Mendocino County, and for The Living Room in Santa Rosa.
 These agencies all support women and children who are dealing with issues like homelessness, domestic violence, or other life challenges, and a cheerful pillow case lets them know someone cares.

 Here are a couple of patterns:

 PET BEDS: Do you ever think about how many fabric and batting scraps you toss into the trash?
 We recycle them into dog beds!!
 We make pillowcases out of unwanted fabric (or pieced together bits) and then stuff them with scraps.
 (Clean old socks and t-shirts work, too!)
-We then donate these pet beds to the Coast Cat Project (which rescues abandoned and feral kittens and cats and socializes them to be available to new homes), to the Mendocino Coast Humane Society or to other animal welfare groups.
+We then donate these pet beds to the Coast Cat Project, Second Chance, the Fort Bragg Food Bank, and other animal welfare groups.
 Make a pillowcase and stuff it with your scraps, stitch it closed at the end and bring the finished product to our monthly meetings.
 Any size pillow works – critters come in all sizes!

 Labels for Members to use for our quilts: